Revolutionary Communist Party (UK, 1978)

-The Revolutionary Communist Party, known as the Revolutionary Communist Tendency until 1981, was a Trotskyist political organisation formed in 1978.
-From 1988 it published the journal Living Marxism.
-It started with only a few dozen supporters; its membership peaked at 200 in the mid-1990s.
+The Revolutionary Communist Party, known as the Revolutionary Communist Tendency until 1981, was a British political organisation that existed from 1978 to 1997.
+It was nominally a Trotskyist communist party until 1991, when it abandoned Trotskyism and publicly switched to a libertarian position.
+It began with only a few dozen supporters and grew to a peak membership of 200 in the mid-1990s.

-After 1991, the party abandoned Trotskyism and mainstream leftism before publicly taking a libertarian position.
-It was disbanded in 1997, although a number of former members maintain a loose political network to promote its ideas.
+From 1988 it published the journal Living Marxism, whose writers were criticised for denying the Rwandan and Bosnian genocides.

 Beginnings

 The party originated as a tendency in the Revolutionary Communist Group which had split from the International Socialists in the 1970s.
 This group had concluded that there was no living Marxist tradition in the left and Marxism would have to be re-established.
 The RCG saw the British working class and especially the labour movement as dominated by bourgeois ideology and chauvinist nationalism, and the IS as pandering to its low-level trade union consciousness and economism; they asserted that a purer vanguard party was needed, focusing on anti-imperialism rather than trade unionism.